Popsicle stick flower pots are simple, beautiful, and made it just in minutes! Grab the kids and get ready for a mess-free, easy craft!

 - flowers & dirt

-5. Now to hide the rubber band!
-Tie a piece of coordinating ribbon around the can, making sure it’s wide enough to cover up the rubber band.
+- Now to hide the rubber band!
+Tie a piece of jute or twine around the can, making sure to go around several times to cover up the rubber band.

-6. Finally, add a little bit of dirt to the bottom of the can and plant a flower in it.
+- Finally, add a little bit of dirt to the bottom of the can and plant a flower in it!

 Voila!
 A cute little popsicle stick flower pot that is perfect to give as a Mother’s Day gift or for a favorite teacher as an end of the year present!